canonical/netbox/docs/configuration/miscellaneous.md

 !!! tip "Dynamic Configuration Parameter"

-!!! note
-    This parameter was added in NetBox v3.5.

 This adds a banner to the top of every page when maintenance mode is enabled.
 HTML is allowed.

 ---